texasviking/hunting-seasons/hunt/README.md

 | ---------------------------------------------------------------------------- | :------------------------------------------------: |
 | [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) | A CSS & Javascript Framework For Building Websites |
 | [SimpleForm Bootstrap](http://simple-form-bootstrap.plataformatec.com.br/)   |     Examples of using SimpleForm w/ Bootstrap      |

+## Running the Rake Task for Animal Import from Spreadsheet

+- Make sure you are in the hunt directory in the terminal.
+- Type "rake import:animals" to run the rake task.